Selected Correspondence Vineeto

 Slowly I began to understand that the good bits – love – are only there to heal, cover up and balance out the bad bits.
 Once I really get rid of the bad bits, the good bits are redundant as well.
 They both colour the seeing of a tree as a tree, of a dog as a dog and of a human being as a human being.
 And once those both veils are taken off my eyes I can see the magnificence and magic in every tree, dog and human being.
 No emotion is needed to glorify it.
 It is already perfect, it doesn’t need any enhancement by what I call the ‘self’, the very sum of all human instincts, emotions and beliefs both ‘good’ and ‘bad’.
 Once I stop doing, feeling, proposing, interpreting, in short messing around, with the world as-it is, then everything is simply perfect.
 It is ‘I’ who is at the core of all the trouble.
 And this ‘I’ consists of ‘ego’ and ‘soul’, concepts and emotions, everything that is not touchable, visible, audible, tastable or smell-able.
 Pretty radical, isn’t it!

-I see from our conversation that you seem to take Richard’s writing and his method as just another spiritual writing about how to get free from the ego.
-But his discovery has nothing, nothing at all to do with any of the familiar spiritual approaches whatsoever.
-His finding is not about getting rid of the ego, watching, and maybe becoming enlightened.
+VINEETO: I see from our conversation that you seem to take Richard’s writing and his method as just another spiritual writing about how to get free from the ego.
+But his discovery has nothing, nothing at all, to do with any of the familiar spiritual approaches.
+His finding is not about getting rid of the ego, ‘watching’, and maybe becoming enlightened.
+In fact, actual freedom lies 180 degrees in the opposite direction to any spiritual beliefs whatsoever.

-Richard was enlightened for 11 years and in an almost inhuman effort managed to work himself out of the massive delusion that enlightenment is.
-It is very hard when one lives inside the belief-structure, to see that the whole thing is only a belief-structure and not the ‘Truth’.
+Richard was enlightened for 11 years and with diligence and effort managed to work himself out of the massive delusion that enlightenment is.
+It is very hard when one lives inside the passionate belief-structure to see that the whole thing is only a belief-structure and not the ‘truth’.
 For me, when I understood it for the first time with all its implications, it was like leaving planet earth in a spaceship and seeing it as a globe hanging in space for the very first time.
 A completely different perspective indeed.

-I want to tell you about a movie we watched lately, called ‘Fearless’ by Peter Weir.
+VINEETO to Alan: I want to tell you about a movie we watched lately, called ‘Fearless’ by Peter Weir.
 I found it interesting for various reasons.
-First, it shows a near-death experience of the hero shortly before a plane crash.
-He encounters an altered state of consciousness, being fearless and driven to help people, mainly the survivors of the crashed plane.
-For me it is a good description of the delusion that enlightenment is and it stands out oddly because he is an American and lives in today’s Western society.
-One can see the ‘loony-ness’ of his state.
+First, the hero has a near-death experience shortly before the plane crashes.
+He encounters an altered state of consciousness, being fearless and driven to help people, in particular the survivors of the crash.
+As I see it, the film describes well the delusion of an altered state of consciousness and even more so because the hero is an American, living in a Western society and not in the East.
+One can see the oddness and the ‘loony-ness’ of his state.

-The only person not being impressed by his heroic efforts to save people is his wife – down to earth, common sense, practical – she can see that he is in severe danger displaying his fearlessness in silly ways.
-(He believes, he has already died and one can die only once).
-She then is able to convince the woman he is currently saving and they both try to get through to him.
+The only person who is not impressed by his heroic efforts to save people is his wife – as a down to earth, common sense and practical woman she can see that he is in severe physical danger indulging in his fearlessness in many silly ways.
+(He believes that he has already died and can only die once).
+She is then able to convince the woman whom the hero is currently saving and both try to reach his common sense.

-Now, I think, not many people understand that film like this.
-But that is definitely what I am planning for!
-Promptly I had a few sleepless nights after this movie, contemplating death.
-The days were sparkling and gay, but the nights brought up the fears.
+I think, not many people would interpret the film like this.
+But the ‘state beyond fearlessness’ is definitely what I am aiming for!
+Promptly after this movie, I had a few sleepless nights contemplating death.
+The days were sparkling and gay but the nights brought up my fears.

 Because of the above realisation (and my current discussion with Richard about the PCE & ASC), I was able to look at my remaining tenuous belief in some form of life after death, ‘Oneness’, ‘Universal Consciousness’ or, whatever you like to call it.
 Close examination has caused this belief to vanish, leaving me even more free to enjoy this moment.
 As a fact, there is no ‘life after death’ – what a relief!!!!!
 Thank you Richard and No 12.